dappur/framework/README.md

 **Default Admin Username:** `admin`
 **Default Admin Password:** `admin123`

-It is HIGHLY recommended that you change the default admin password to one of your choosing by modifying line 224 of `database/migrations/20170118012924_init_database.php`.
+It is HIGHLY recommended that you change the password immediately after your initial migration.